sumanshusamarora/mlflow-sklearn-classification/README.md

 2) Ensure you have mlflow installed in your active conda environment.
 If not, run command ```conda install -c conda-forge mlflow```
 3) Ensure you have access to internet
 4) Run command ```mlflow run https://github.com/sumanshusamarora/mlflow-sklearn-classification.git -P model_type='RF' train_test_split_size=0.33'''
-*User can pass any training parameters after the -P variable in the above command*
+*User can pass any training parameters after the -P variable in the above command.
+The parameters are pretty much same as mentioned in Parameter section but the name may be slighly different.
+Refer file MLproject in the repository to see all names that can be passed as parameters*